perim/zzdicom/README.md

 by line.
 * zzgroupfix - will run fix erroneous group size tags, useful as some software relies on these being correct if they are present.
-* zzread - will update the local DICOM database with the given files.
-* zzstudies - pretty prints a list of all studies in the local DICOM database to standard out.
 * zzprune - checks and updates all entries in the local DICOM database, removing entries that no longer refer to an existing file.
 * zzmkrandom - generates a pseudo-random DICOM file for use in manual testing or a unit testing framework.
 You can pass a random seed on the command line, or let it generate its own random seed.
 The random seed used is saved in the Instance Number tag.
 * zzpixel - manipulates pixel values in a DICOM file.
+Note that this also makes changes in-place.
 * zzcopy - copy and convert DICOM files.
 Can transform from grayscale to RGB, or compress with the JPEG-LS lossless algorithm.